tlsnotary/docs-mdbook/src/protocol/2pc/mac.md

 The user will be the OT sender and decompose his shares into $i$ individual oblivious transfers $t_{u,i}^k = k \cdot \overline{H_u} \cdot 2^i + s_i$, where $k \in \\{0, 1\\}$, depending on the receiver's choices.
 Each of these OTs is masked with a random value $s_i$.
-He will then obliviously send these packages to the notary.
+He will then obliviously send them to the notary.
 Depending on the binary representation of his multiplicative share, the notary will choose one of the choices and do this for all 128 oblivious transfers.

 After that the user will locally XOR all his $s_i$ and end up with his additive share $H_u$, and the notary will do the same for all the results of the